komalanchalia/GAN/README.md

-# generate images of cat using GAN
+# Generate images of cat using GAN